Do you want to complete more tasks faster? Everybody wants that! Because of how demanding and busy our lives are.

 Your mind functions like a machine.
 Like any machine, if it’s run too long without a chance to cool down, it’ll perform worse.

-Try the 90-20 rule and see if it doesn’t make you more creative and productive.
+Try this out and see if it doesn’t help you increase productivity and creativity.

 5. Kaizen philosophy Technique